Skip to content ↓

 French

-We will be learning key vocabulary and phrases through the following topics: Bonjour and En Classe.
+We will be learning key vocabulary and phrases through the following topics: French transport and A circle of life.

 Religious Education (RE)

-Our topics this term are: Families and Friendships, Safe Relationships and Respecting Ourselves and Others.
+Our topics this term are: Physical Health and Mental Wellbeing, Growing and Changing and Keeping Safe.

 General Information

-• Your child should read to an adult for 15 minutes three times a week and independently every day.
-It is also important that an adult reads to your child regularly.
+• Your child should read for at least 10 minutes every day.
+Across the week, this should be a combination of independent reading and reading to an adult.
 Please talk to your child about the book and check their understanding by asking questions about events and the characters’ actions.
 Please also explain new or unfamiliar vocabulary.
-Their book bag should come into school every day.
+Their bookbag should come into school every day.

-• Your child will have PE on Tuesday and Thursday.
+• Your child will have PE on Tuesday and swimming on Thursday.
 Their PE kit should stay in school in a named draw-string bag.
-Please make sure your child has an outdoor PE kit consisting of jogging bottoms and a sweatshirt.

 • Your child needs to bring in a water bottle every day.